miku/hurrly/README.md

 Usage
 -----

-Input is a list of DOI API URLs to check, one URL per line.
+Input is a list of DOIs or DOI API URLs to check, one DOI or one URL per line:
-Only URL of the form `http://doi.org/api/handles/<DOI>` are accepted.

     $ cat fixtures/urls.txt
     http://doi.org/api/handles/10.1590/s0100-41582006000200010